joey-october85/Project01_Team04/README.md

 In this analysis we look a dataset of video game sales from 1980 to 2020 where and dive into the sales trends across the world.
 We look at data of a wide range of games and platforms from the Atari 2600 to the Xbox One and Playstation 4; From Asteroids to Super Mario Bros. and beyond…

+limitations:
+- Data for 2017 - 2020 was non existent or not usable and therefore omitted from analysis.
+- Dataset contains video games with sales greater than 100,000 copies.

 Video Game Sales | https://www.kaggle.com/datasets/gregorut/videogamesales

 #### Tasks: